 Congratulations on the BCG offer!
 Also, thank you for raising a very good point about dealing with rejection.

-The job interview process, including case interviews, is a probabilistic endeavor.
-The better prepared one is, the higher the likelihood of success.
 Even with great preparation, the success rate is rarely 100%.
 For example, despite my own extensive preparation, I wasn't able to get past BCG round 1.
 Like you (but with a different firm), had I let that one rejection stop me from continuing, I would have missed out on many other opportunities that followed.

 Thanks for sharing your experiences and good luck at BCG.